 I loved Pinterest as a user.
-And as I was doing marketing research for the blog, I could see the success that other people were having with Pinterest.
-So it was a no-brainer for me to go all-in learning the platform.
+And as I was doing marketing research for the blog, I could see the success that other small businesses were having with Pinterest.
+So I started creating pins for my blog posts and putting them out there.

+For the last three years, I’ve studied Pinterest inside and out.
 I’ve read a LOT of blog posts.
 I’ve taken courses and read books.
 But most importantly, I’ve tried and tested a lot of different strategies and tactics.
-And in this post, I’ve pulled together seven Pinterest marketing strategies that will help you grow your blog and online business.
+And in this post, I’ve pulled together seven pinterest marketing strategies that will help you grow your blog and online business.

 But before we get into the strategies, let’s take a look at the basics.